OpenFn/governance/README.md

 repositories.
 The change approval section above covers how such pull requests may be approved.
-It should be noted, though, that major changes to the project stand a much better chance of being accepted if they are on the roadmap and/or if Get ODK Inc. and the TAB have agreed in advance they are a good fit for the project and that the chosen design and implementation stategy are suitable.
+It should be noted, though, that major changes to the project stand a much better chance of being accepted if they are on the roadmap and/or if OFG and the OSSC have agreed in advance they are a good fit for the project and that the chosen design and implementation strategy are suitable.

-## Tools

-ODK is a community that produces free and open-source software for collecting, managing, and using data in resource-constrained environments.
-The community may allow certain other projects adhering to that vision to join ODK in order to contribute to and benefit from its brand, community, and vitality.
-The [Tool Governance](TOOL-GOVERNANCE.md) document defines the specifics of how this can happen.

 ## Amendments

-Revisions to any document in this repository must be approved by both Get ODK Inc. and the Technical Advisory Board.
-Even though these documents exist within an ODK repository, this requirement supersedes the change approval policy above.
+Revisions to any document in this repository must be approved by both OFG and the OSSC.
+Even though these documents exist within an integration toolkit repository, this requirement supersedes the change approval policy above.
-Committers should not effect changes to documents in this repository without the approval of Get ODK Inc. and the TAB.
+Committers should not effect changes to documents in this repository without the approval of OFG and the OSSC.
 Exceptions may be made for small changes such as typographical errors.

 ## Attribution

 This a derivative work of the
 [ODK Governance repository](https://github.com/getodk/governance/).
-Given similarities between ODK's structure (a single entity driving most of the work, but a responsibility to a large community of external stakeholders) and OpenFn's structure, OpenFn feels that a similar governance model is a good place to start.
+Given similarities between ODK's structure (a single entity driving most of the work, but a responsibility to a large community of external stakeholders) and OFG's structure, OFG feels that a similar governance model is a good place to start.